ct-js/docs.ctjs.rocks/docs/content-subsystem.md

 # Content subsystem (content editor and ct.content)

 Content subsystem is a set of editors and exporter procedures to allow you to design, create, and use structured data for your game.
-It can be thought of as a local database for your project, and can be used to design, for example, loot drops, levels and waves in a tower defence game, quests or dialogues in an RPG, and other stuff similar in its structure to a table.
+It can be thought of as a local database for your project.
+For example, it can be used to design loot drops, levels, or waves in a tower defence game, or quests or dialogues in an RPG, or anything else similar in structure to a table.

 Content subsystem can store simple values like numbers, strings, boolean values, and also references to your assets, like templates and rooms.